This elegant history was written by Shirlee Taylor Haizlip (President 2010-2012) and first appeared in The Ebell of Los Angeles 2011-2012 Yearbook.

 With service as a central focus for its activities, The Ebell was the birthplace for the Red Cross of Los Angeles, as well as for college classes in Law.
 During both World Wars, it spearheaded home-front efforts, selling war bonds, making bandages and holding USO dances.

-The Clubhouse paid off its mortgage in 1947.
+The campus paid off its mortgage in 1947.
 The City of Los Angeles designated it a Historic Cultural Monument.
 The Centennial Year of 1994 engendered substantial refurbishing.
 Celebration and accomplishment went hand-in-hand as The Ebell presented some of its Board Members in period costumes and in a horse-drawn, rose-bedecked carriage in the 1995 Tournament of Roses Parade.

 Moving with the tide of change, Ebell became a California non-profit public benefit corporation 501c (3), rendering its income exempt from federal income tax.
 Preservation and restoration of the facility became a legally recognized goal.
 To handle all business activities such as filming and special events, a new California corporation was formed, The Ebell Operating Company.
 And in 1999, The Ebell was designated An American Treasure by The White House.

 To celebrate the new millennium, The Ebell presented a grand gala, opening up most of the rooms in the building and showcasing their classic timelessness.
 In 2001, The Ebell updated its kitchen, hired an executive chef and acquired a liquor license, so that it could directly benefit from all the weddings and other special events held in its facility.

 That same year, elegant crimson banners, emblazoned with the resurrected original Art Nouveau logo, were installed on the Wilshire-front side of the building, to identify the site as one of history, culture and education.